denten-books/plain-text/2-device.md

-Wittgenstein explains that when we see a sentence on paper, the external manifestation of a thought, we assume that some analogous structure exists somewhere in the brain.
-Perhaps, Wittgenstein speculates, we could even observe the brain directly, in the process of writing.
+Wittgenstein explains that when we see a sentence on paper, the external manifestation of a thought, we assume that some analogous structure exists somewhere in the mind.
+Perhaps, Wittgenstein speculates, we could even observe the brain directly, in the process of writing, to check if mental states correspond in some way to the inscription.
 Both phenomena, brain- and paper- bound, could properly be called the expression of thought.
 Yet neither make sense in isolation.
-Rather, we are witnessing the workings of a
-metaphor: a transference of properties between two distinct locations, one in the head and one on paper.
+Rather, we are witnessing the workings of a metaphor: a transference of properties between two distinct locations, one in the head and one on paper.
 Neither physical nor mental descriptions of these processes alone are sufficient to locate cognition.
 The subject escapes depending on our point of view.
 When the hand writes, it is the brain that thinks.
 But when the hand thinks, it is the brain that writes.
 One must understand both sides of the equation.
 Meaning in that sense lies in the transition from the hand to the head and from mind to paper: "Where does thinking take place?" he asks.
 It takes place "on paper, in our head, in the mind."
 But, "none of these statements of locality gives *the* locality of thinking" [@wittgenstein_blue_1965, 16].

 "Can a machine think?"
 Wittgenstein asks later on in the first notebook [@wittgenstein_blue_1965, 16].
 The problem, as he explains, is not one of finding a machine that can do the job---of manipulating signs, for example.
 It lies in the ability of a machine to enact the both sides of the metaphoric equation.
-"Doing the job," the manipulation of signs, must correspond to something else.
+"Doing the job," the manipulation of external signs, must correspond to something else.
 Severed from some other analogical structure, the "blind" manipulation of signs is a meaningless activity.
 Meaning, Wittgenstein seems to suggest, resides simply in this analogy between something (symbol) and something else (mechanism).
 The question then can be better rephrased as "can